 Getting to 30 : A Parent’s Guide to the 20-Something Year

 This parenting guide covers every aspect of life for an 18- to 29-year-old, from that first taste of independence at college to that time at the end of the 20s, when the majority of kids are settling down, and explains what grown children are going through.

 The Teenage Brain: A Neuroscientist's Survival Guide to Raising Adolescents and Young Adults

 This easy to understand book about recent adolescent brain research will help parents and educators who work with teens better understand and support them as they navigate their way to adulthood.

-Thank you to our friends from the Well on Your Way Youth in Transition program at the Alberta Children's Hospital for their contributions.
+Thank you to our friends from the Well on Your Way: Helping Youth Transition to Adult Healthcare program at the Alberta Children's Hospital for their contributions.